JunGuanGroup/Guan-Group/content/publication/far-field-coupling-between-moiré-photonic-lattices/index.md

   - Yi Wang
   - Max J. H. Tan
   - George C. Schatz & Teri W. Odom
+author_notes:
-author_notes: [J.G. and T.W.O. conceived the idea of moiré photonic lattices.
-J.G. and J.H. designed the moiré architecture, fabricated the plasmonic NP lattices, characterized the linear optical properties of the devices and performed the FDTD numerical simulations.
-J.G., J.H., Y.W. and M.J.H.T. carried out the lasing measurements.
-Y.W. fabricated the TiO2 NP lattices.
+  - J.G. and T.W.O. conceived the idea of moiré photonic lattices.
+J.G. and J.H.
+    designed the moiré architecture
+  - fabricated the plasmonic NP lattices
+  - characterized the linear optical properties of the devices and performed the FDTD numerical simulations.
+J.G.
+  - J.H.
+  - Y.W. and M.J.H.T. carried out the lasing measurements.
+Y.W. fabricated the
+    TiO2 NP lattices.
 G.C.S. guided the theoretical investigations.
 J.G. and T.W.O. analysed the data and wrote the manuscript.
-All the authors commented on and revised the manuscript.]
+All the authors commented on and revised the manuscript.
 doi: https://doi.org/10.1038/s41565-023-01320-7
 publication: "Nature Nanotechnology "
 abstract: Superposing two or more periodic structures to form moiré patterns is